jbeyer1984/dotfiles/readme.md

 this project uses stow to pull dotconfigs

+#omg this is so fucking annoying
+eval "$(ssh-agent -s)"
+ssh-add ~/.ssh/arch_rsa

 install zsh
 install zap